Bubble tea; bubble coffee looks pretty much the same (photo © Twinings).

 The new food fad was especially popular among school children, who liked the boba in cold, milky, flavored tea drinks.
 The teas became available in many flavors, made with flavored powders that give color to the drink.

-The large, chewy pearls are now made in gray-black, beige-white and colors.
-The tapioca pearls look like bubbles, and earned the drinks the name, “bubble tea.”
+The large, chewy pearls are now made in gray-black, beige-white, and colors.
+The tapioca pearls look like bubbles, and earned the drink the name, “bubble tea.”